 When the outside temperature goes above that, the thermostat may not be able to maintain the set temperature.
 From a practical standpoint, when it gets hot outside you might not be able to freeze something new.
 However, your refrigerator/freezer should still be able to keep the previously-frozen items frozen.

-Q: Could I drain my car battery by using it to power my portable freezer?
+Q: Could you drain your car battery by using it to power my portable freezer?

 A: Yes, you could drain your car battery by using it to run your portable refrigerator/freezer.
 This can happen if you use your car battery to power your freezer while the car is not running.